FREE PDF Guide: How to set up a complementary therapy business on a budget…

 It may be that a complementary therapy business is not the most lucrative form of employment you can pursue.
-Banking or conventional healthcare professions like a nurse or doctor will probably be better financial.
+Banking or conventional healthcare professions like a nurse or doctor will probably be better financially, although even nurses are getting squeezed these days.
 However, the benefit of setting up and running your own complementary therapy business will provide the opportunity to learn various business skills, knowledge and will help bring out the entrepreneur in you.
 Here are some other thoughts:

 Setting up a complementary therapy business on a budget: Some examples

 1. Focusing on things that are not so important

 Here’s an example: Spending too much time designing business cards and buying hundreds of them.
 There is nothing more depressing then opening up a drawer to find piles of your business cards looking back at you like hundreds of little lost orphans.
 Even worse is if you need to change a detail like a number or to add a therapy you practice and you really need to amend it.
 So then, instead you write in biro, your new number on each card.
 (I’ve done this).